alhint/commonplace/_posts/career/2015-12-07-your-employer-is-not-responsible-for-your-career.md

 ---
-title: "Your employer is not the keeper of your career"
+title: "Your employer is not responsible for your career"
 date: "2015-12-07"
 attribution: "Reid Hoffman"
 publication: "The Network Man: Reid Hoffman’s Big Idea"